-No billboard shall exceed 45 feet in height as measured from grade. (see standards above).
+No billboard shall exceed 45 feet in height as measured from grade, with the exception of billboards located on the I-65 Corridor.

 No billboards shall be located in the Downtown Historic District, or within a 1⁄2 mile radius of the declared center point of said district.
 (See Map)